-This easy, 30-minute arroz con gandules (pigeon peas and rice) recipe has flavors of pork and sofrito and gets its deep yellow color from a mixture of sazón, adobo and tomato.
-Serve it with your favorite meat dish and a side of fried sweet plantains!
+This quick and easy, 30-minute recipe for pigeon peas and rice (also known as arroz con gandules in Spanish) is made with canned pigeon peas and flavored with pork and sofrito.
+The deep yellow color comes from a blend of sazón, adobo, and tomato paste.
+Serve with your favorite braised beef, pork or chicken dish, and a side of fried sweet plantains!

 Jump to: